Rcontre360/NoSQL-project-ucv-1-2025/README.md

 * `movies`: embeds participants (characters and starships) in structured arrays.
 * `historical_events`: references movies and embeds factions, locations, and characters involved.

-## ✅ Schema Validations

-All collections are protected using **strict JSON Schema validation**, which enforces required fields, BSON types, and relationships via `ObjectId` references.
-These validation files are located in the `schema/` folder and should be applied when creating collections in MongoDB.

-## 🚀 How to Use

-1. Start a MongoDB instance.
-2. Create collections using the schema validation files from the `schema/` folder.
-3. Insert documents or test data (optionally from the `data/` folder).
-4. Run aggregation or mapReduce queries (examples can be added to `queries/`).